CV vs Resume in 2026: Key Differences by Country & Role

 6. Optional: Certifications, Projects, Awards

-Pro Tip: For layout ideas, check Best Resume Format in 2025: Chronological vs Functional vs Hybrid.
+Pro Tip: For layout ideas, check Best Resume Format 2026: Chronological, Functional, Hybrid.

 CV Format (Academic or International)